simonxciv/kirby-piglatin/readme.md

 ## Get started now!

-To install this plugin, simply download the `index.php` file, and place it in a directory named `kirby-piglatin` in your sites `site/plugins` folder.
+To install this plugin, simply download the `index.php` file, and place it in a directory named `kirby-piglatin` in your site's `site/plugins` folder.

 Then, from your templates, call it using `<?= $page->fieldName()->toPiglatin()`.